mvemjsun/RSpec_fun_presentation/README_Part_6.md

 ### About the code under test

 #### `CashMachine` class
-A CashMAchine class that is under development !
+A CashMachine class that is under development !

 ```ruby
 class CashMachine